meeshu/getdata-PA1/README.md

 A full description is available at the [site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) where the data was obtained.

-The R script contains code for downloading the dataset from the required URL or an alternative would be to download this repository which contains the dataset.
-Either ways, it is assumed that the working directory is set to the top level folder containing the R code.
+The R script contains code for downloading the dataset from the required URL.
+It is assumed that the working directory is set to the top level folder containing the R code.

 ####Details about run_analysis.R